arvigeus/AZ-204/Topics/App Service.md

 Require Standard+.

+All of the slots for a web app share the same deployment plan and virtual machines.
+They have different host names.

 [Best practices](https://learn.microsoft.com/en-us/azure/app-service/deploy-best-practices): Deploy to staging, then swap slots to warm up instances and eliminate downtime.

 - **Swapped**: Settings that define the application's _behavior_.
 Includes connection strings, authentication settings, public certificates, path mappings, CDN, hybrid connections.